-Biomass is a biological material which is a renewable energy source because the energy comes from the sun and these biological material come from living or recently living organisms such as waste, alcohol fuels, wood, and gas (hydrogen).
-A wide range of raw materials is derived from the bioenergy and produced in a variety of ways.
-Biomass is produced by the wide range of potential feedstock's and variety of technologies and also process them and it also considered as the combination of much different feedstock and technology.
-In this sense, uses the different terms for a different end such as electric power or transportation.
+Biomass is a biological material which is a renewable energy source as the energy comes from the sun and these biological material come from living or recently living organisms such as alcohol fuels, waste, wood, and gas (hydrogen).
+A wide variety of raw materials is derived from the bioenergy and formed in a number of ways.
+Biomass is produced by the wide range of potential feedstock's and a number of technologies and also process them and it is also considered as the combination of much different feedstock and technology.
+In this sense, it uses the different terms for a different end such as transportation or electric power.
 Electricity generated and heat produced by growing the plant that is the part of biomass.
 While still alive, the plant can also be generated the electricity that is included in the living biomass.
-Biomass is still used in which incineration included that have forest residues (branches, dead trees, and tree stumps), wood chips, yard clippings, and garbage are frequently used.
+Biomass is still used in which incineration included that have forest residues (dead trees, tree stumps, and branches), yard clippings, wood chips, and garbage are frequently used.
 Biomass also includes plants and animals that are used for the production of chemicals or fibers and biodegradable wastes that can be used for burning as fuel.
-Fossil fuels are an organic material that excludes and transformed by the geological process into substances such as petroleum or coal.
+Fossil fuels are an organic material that transforms and excludes by the geological process into substances such as petroleum or coal.
 In the world, biomass as an important force component that is derived the development of products for economic development (Sriram and Shahidehpour, 2005; Kurchania, 2012; PIECH 117).

 Through photosynthesis, the renewable organic matter has derived the biomass that is generated by plants.
-Biochemical "building blocks" of biomass is formed by combining the plants to carbon dioxide from air and water from the ground to form carbohydrates during photosynthesis.
-Photosynthesis is derived from the solar energy that is stored in the chemical bonds of the carbohydrates and other molecules contained in the biomass.
-Biomass has some advantages that follow:
+Biochemical "building blocks" of biomass is formed by combining the plants to carbon dioxide from air and water from the ground, in order to form carbohydrates during photosynthesis.
+Photosynthesis is derived from the solar energy, which is stored in the chemical bonds of the carbohydrates and other molecules contained within the biomass.
+Biomass has some advantages that follows:

-- Widely available of biomass - Its technology is well understood for the production and conversion. - For small and large applications, it's well suitable. - Only requires low light intensity and low temperature (535°C) for production and utilization. - It includes the advantages of storage and transportation. - With low or negligible pollution, linked the biomass.
+- Widely available of biomass - Its technology is well understood for the production and conversion. - For small and large applications, it's well suitable.

+- Only requires low light intensity and low temperature (535°C) for production and utilization. - It includes the advantages of storage and transportation. - With low or negligible pollution, linked the biomass.

-After coal, oil and natural gas, biomass is the fourth largest energy resource that is estimated at about 14% of global primary energy in which 3-4% primary energy provided in the US.
-Biomass is used for cooking, electric power production, heating (such as wood stoves in homes and for process heat in transportation. bioprocess industries) and worldwide, generation of biomass power is about 35,000 MW in which 7000 MW from forest-product industry and agriculture in the US and also 7000 MW capacity is found in paper and pulp industry that combined with power and heat systems (Kurchania, 2012).
+After oil, natural gas, and coal; biomass is the fourth chief energy resource that is assessed to be about 14% of global primary energy in which 3-4% primary energy is provided in the US.
+Biomass is used for cooking, electric power production, transportation, and heating (such as wood stoves in homes and for process heat in bioprocess industries).
+In and worldwide, generation of biomass power is about 35,000 MW in which 7000 MW from forest-product industry and agriculture in the US and also 7000 MW capacity is found in pulp and paper industry that combines with power and heat systems (Kurchania, 2012).